martysama0134/how-to-cython-mt2/README.md

 ###A9
 Yes, and no:

-Those variables are defined by the launcher itself, and Cython can't fittingly detect what kind of "python objects" they are.
+Those variables are defined by the launcher itself, and Cython can't detect what kind of "python objects" they are.

 Actually, there's just a way applicable only to TRUE and FALSE: